FernandoDoreto/data-science-personal-portfolio/README.md

 ## Projects Portfolio
 * **NOTE**: when requested, both username and password are: **doreto**

 > * **Regression**: ML solution to predict rental bikes levels based on weather and seasonal information.
-Learn how hour, season, xxxxx can help Operations and Marketing teams to discover relevant insights.
+Learn how hour and temperature can affect rental bikes levels.
+The outcomes can help Operations and Marketing teams to discover relevant insights.
+[Click here](www.github.com)
 > * **Binary Classification**: coming soon
 > * **Multiclass Classification**: coming soon
 > * **Clustering**: coming soon